18F/handbook/_pages/policies/tech-policies/security-incidents.md

 Please note that incidents need to be reported within one hour of being identified.
 This isn't "within an hour of happening" but "within one hour of you becoming aware of the incident."
 The idea is to make sure we're promptly looping in the right people.
 So, as soon as you're aware of a problem, follow the above steps.

 1. Send an email to itservicedesk@gsa.gov, gsa-ir@gsa.gov, and devops@gsa.gov within 1 hour of identifying an incident.
 Please include _Security Incident_ in the subject line, along with a brief description of the incident (Ex. security token committed to repo).
-   - When emailing GSA's Incident Response (IR) team, please include as many details as possible, including relevant URLs, repos, and a link to related GitHub issue (if applicable).
+   - Include as many details as possible, including relevant URLs (like repositories).
-1. Open a [GitHub issue in the security-incidents repository](https://github.com/18F/security-incidents/issues/new), tracking the status of these steps.
-This will automatically populate the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel that is monitored by the TTS Tech Portfolio.
    - Do not delete any potential evidence or modify the evidence without instruction from the GSA's Incident Response (IR) team.
 1. Check the system's specific Incident Response Plan
    - For [cloud.gov](https://cloud.gov/) platform operations/security, start [following the additional checklist here](https://cloud.gov/docs/ops/security-ir-checklist/).